Dream-like. That’s how it felt. That’s how it always felt when it happened.

 There were about twenty people below him, all talking to each other without taking their eyes off him.
 He assumed a standing position and floated gently to the ground.
 When he touched down, he lifted himself an inch just to make sure he wouldn’t have to walk off any more roofs, and finally settled firmly to the ground.

 He looked around.
 He’d never seen any of them before, but somehow, he knew all these people.
 He knew they were like him.
-He also knew that they’d been waiting for him.

 He felt half-awake.
 Like when you realize that you’re dreaming and you find you can control the dream.
 He felt like he’d been here before, seen all this before—but at the same time, everything was new and confusing.

-During the long talks, he’d noticed that he was atop a large mountain, inside a small alcove that overlooked endless clouds.
+During the long talks, he’d noticed that he was atop a large mountain, inside a small alcove that overlooked endless white clouds.
 As it became dark, some of the people went deeper into the alcove and found places to sleep on the hard stone floor.

-He couldn’t sleep.
+But he couldn’t sleep.
 He sat on the outside edge of the alcove, looking out at the clouds which seemed to glow.
 He just stared at them.
 Thinking.

 This can’t be real, he thought.
 People can’t do these things.
 I can’t do these things.